ElrondCommunity/elrond-node-install/README.md

 ## Configuration

-The module configuration is centralized into the config.ini file.
+The module configuration is centralized into the variables.cfg file.